top of page

 The balcony of the Villa Diodati, 1816

-PBS: Can't believe we left a moderate English summer for this dashed - do pardon me -galvanic air! – why we can barely see the sun! (looks frightedly to Byron) - can you? - can you see the sun?
+PBS(in despair): I can't believe we left a middling English summer for this dashed - do pardon me -galvanic air!- why we can barely see the sun! (looks frightedly to Byron) - pray, can you? - can you see the sun?

 B: Yes, I have seen it - more particularly during daytime, my dear Shelley

-PBS: I feel we are cursed - such ghastly things follow us 'ere we go!
+PBS: I feel we are cursed - odious visions and vapours follow us 'ere we go!

 B: In truth, Shelley - we are not the sole partakers of these violent volcanic effusions

-PBS: I have visions, Byron - visions most ghastly
+PBS: I have waking dreams, Byron - dreams most ghastly

-B: Jot them down - better still, have Mary take notes
+B: Perhaps scribbling down a few inexpert doodles will enable some professional analysis - better still, have Mary take notes

-PBS: The Devil is hot on my tail
+PBS: The Devil - god bless him - is hot on my tail

 B: Do you believe in the Devil, my dear Shelley? - how is that possible?